fabio1079/kiskadee/doc/development.rst

 building docs
 --------------------

-To build the documentation just run
+To build the documentation you need `sphinx` and `sphinx-rtd-theme` installed.
+Then, just run

 .. code-block:: bash

   $ cd doc
-  $ make check
+  $ make release

 Note that you must be in the `doc` directory